 Wreck Diving and Lobster Diving are some of his favorites.
 If you are new to diving or have been around for awhile, feel free to reach out to Chris with any questions, he is happy to help you plan your next adventure.

 Kelly became addicted to diving in December of 1993, when she was taken on a Discover Scuba Diving excursion with her mother and stepfather in Cabo San Lucas.
 Three friendly seals approached her, and the rest was history.
 She and her father became Open Water and Advanced Open Water certified during the summer of 1994, in beautiful Santa Rosa, NM.
-Kelly joined her father and mother & stepfather on numerous diving trips during the next few years, including Papua New Guinea, Cozumel, the Bahamas, Belize and Fiji.
+Kelly joined her father and mother & stepfather on numerous diving trips during the next few years, including Papua New Guinea, Cozumel, the Grand Bahama, Belize and Fiji.

 In 2000, Kelly began her career in diving when she went to work part-time for a large sporting goods chain in Southern California called Sport Chalet.
 Working in the scuba departments of multiple locations, while earning her business degree at California State University of Fullerton, Kelly spent 4 years learning the retail side of the scuba industry, cutting her teeth on the Southern California shore and boat diving, and eventually running the scuba department for the Huntington Beach, CA location of Sport Chalet.
 In the summer of 2004, Kelly earned her business management degree and her Divemaster certification.
 She spent the next few years assisting with classes (sometimes with her father who had become an IDC Staff Instructor) and learning all about the role of a Divemaster in different environments.